dushyant-fire/dushyant-fire.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Hello World

+The purpose of this website is to maintain a continuous blog/report of common errors encountered while learning various data processing, statistical, type-setting softwares.
+This is no way a comprehensive guide, but a beginning.

+Learning and adapting to different languages is difficult, espcially when it comes to data analysis.
+There are syntax issues arising from muscle memory, trying to resolve/debug an error which you encountered a couple months ago.
+So, to create a one-stop shop for the beauty of debugging, here I am to help myself and whoever in need.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for